Apply to vetted scholarship programs in one click

 What Are College Fly-In Programs?

 College campus visits are an important way of figuring out whether a college is a good fit for a student.
 However, the cost of college visits can get expensive, and many students are unable to visit each school they’re interested in, especially when those schools are far from home.
-Luckily, college fly-in programs can help alleviate this burden for students from underrepresented backgrounds.
-This can include low-income families or students of color. from underrepresented backgrounds.
+Luckily, college fly-in programs can help alleviate this burden for students from low income communities and underrepresented backgrounds.

 What do fly-in programs entail?

 Fly-in programs typically pay for a student’s transportation, room, and board over the course of a college visit.
 These visits usually range between two and three days.
-Oftentimes, they include special programming for prospective students, including class visits, meetings with students, and visits to school clubs and academic support departments.
+Oftentimes, they include special programming for prospective students.
+This might include class visits, meetings with students, and visits to school clubs and academic support departments.
 You’ll get a campus tour and also be able to spend some time wandering around.

 Oftentimes, fly-in visitors will have a student host, which means they will stay in the dorm with a current student.
 This is a great way to get some firsthand perspective on student life at the campus.
 You can use this experience to gauge whether you can see yourself at the college in question.